-The Laurea Degree - Bachelor Program in Social Work (SCIENZE DEL SERVIZIO SOCIALE) gives direct access to the corresponding Second Cycle (Master) two-years degree programme.
+The Laurea Degree in SCIENZE DEL SERVIZIO SOCIALE normally gives direct access to the corresponding Second Cycle degree programme.
 It also gives access to some other Second Cycle degree programmes, in which case extra work may be necessary for admission.

 Assessment methods, examination regulations, and grading

 Assessment is normally by means of an oral or written examination; in some cases there are intermediate exams during the course; other elements (participation in discussion, written or oral reports, commentary of texts etc. ) are foreseen in specific course units and are described in the Course Unit Profiles.

 The grading system for the course units consists of 30 possible points, plus 'lode' (cum laude) in case of excellence.
 Marks are given by the lecturer based on the performance as ascertained in a public examination by a board of at least two teachers.
 The main exam sessions are held in June/July; September; and January; students may resit exams**.
 Actual grading curves differ in different degree programmes.
 The University of Pisa provides an ECTS Grading Table, which shows the actual distribution, of the examination and final grades among students for each degree programme, in order to facilitate the comparison with other grading systems. ---> Link to ECTS Grading Table